 “A great design needs an even greater representation” and the Design makes sure you’ve that proper representation and your design looks well.

-So in the end all I’m gonna say it’s an amazing part of the designing process.
+So in the end all I’m gonna say is, it’s an amazing part of the designing process.
 Being surrounded with this much material and not losing your mind is extraordinary in my eyes and how do Design Strategists cope up with this much pressure is non earthly to me.

 Once a Design Strategist gave us advice that is